7Venuspatel/Split_the_bill/README.md

 i have fixed them with help of tools and resources provided on moodel.
 At the end i wrote all the information regarding the assignment in readme file for information to the me and professor.
-I committed to the whole process.
+I committed to the whole process. i was getting error when making test cases pass, got the test cases not pass.